openshift/runbooks/alerts/network-observability-operator/LatencyHighTrend.md

 detects a significant increase in TCP latency (Round-Trip Time) compared to a baseline from the past.
 This is a trend-based alert that compares current latency against historical values.
 This template can generate multiple alert instances depending on how it's configured in the FlowCollector custom resource.

 **Possible alert variants:**

 - `LatencyHighTrend_Critical` - Global cluster-wide latency increase exceeds
-  critical threshold compared to baseline (no grouping)
+  critical threshold compared to baseline
 - `LatencyHighTrend_Warning` - Global cluster-wide latency increase exceeds
-  warning threshold compared to baseline (no grouping)
+  warning threshold compared to baseline
 - `LatencyHighTrend_Info` - Global cluster-wide latency increase exceeds info
-  threshold compared to baseline (no grouping)
+  threshold compared to baseline
-- `LatencyHighTrend_PerDstNamespace{Critical,Warning,Info}` - Latency increase
+- `LatencyHighTrend_PerDstNamespace{Critical,Warning,Info}` - Latency
-  for traffic destined to a specific namespace exceeds threshold
+  increase for traffic destined to a specific namespace exceeds threshold
-- `LatencyHighTrend_PerSrcNamespace{Critical,Warning,Info}` - Latency increase
+- `LatencyHighTrend_PerSrcNamespace{Critical,Warning,Info}` - Latency
-  for traffic originating from a specific namespace exceeds threshold
+  increase for traffic originating from a specific namespace exceeds threshold
 - `LatencyHighTrend_PerDstNode{Critical,Warning,Info}` - Latency increase for
   traffic destined to a specific node exceeds threshold
 - `LatencyHighTrend_PerSrcNode{Critical,Warning,Info}` - Latency increase for